Fairmont Miramar Hotel & Bungalows

 The Fairmont Miramar Hotel & Bungalows is a historic five-star hotel located near the beach in Santa Monica, California, not far from the Santa Monica Pier.
 The property was originally a private estate, built in 1889.
 It was converted to a hotel in 1921.
+The hotel is a member of Historic Hotels of America, an official program of the National Trust for Historic Preservation.

 History

 John P. Jones, originally from Herefordshire, England, came to California in 1849.
 He made a fortune through silver mining, and in 1874, bought a three-quarter interest of Robert Symington Baker's ranch near Los Angeles.
 In 1875, Jones and Baker co-founded Santa Monica.